Icinga/icinga2/doc/10-icinga-template-library.md

 Name                    | Description
 ------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-apt_extra_opts          | **Optional.** Read options from an ini file. apt_upgrade             | **Optional.** [Default] Perform an upgrade.
-If an optional OPTS argument is provided, apt-get will be run with these command line options instead of the default. apt_dist_upgrade        | **Optional.** Perform a dist-upgrade instead of normal upgrade.
-Like with -U OPTS can be provided to override the default options. apt_include             | **Optional.** Include only packages matching REGEXP.
+apt_extra_opts          | **Optional.** Read options from an ini file. apt_upgrade             | **Optional.** [Default] Perform an upgrade. apt-get will be run with the default command line options. apt_upgrade_opts        | **Optional.** Perform an upgrade. apt-get will be run with the provided command line options instead of the default. apt_dist_upgrade        | **Optional.** Perform a dist-upgrade instead of normal upgrade. apt-get will be run with the default command line options. apt_dist_upgrade_opts   | **Optional.** Perform a dist-upgrade instead of normal upgrade. apt-get will be run with the provided command line options instead of the default. apt_include             | **Optional.** Include only packages matching REGEXP.
 Can be specified multiple times the values will be combined together. apt_exclude             | **Optional.** Exclude packages matching REGEXP from the list of packages that would otherwise be included.
 Can be specified multiple times. apt_critical            | **Optional.** If the full package information of any of the upgradable packages match this REGEXP, the plugin will return CRITICAL status.
 Can be specified multiple times.